tahoma2d/tahoma2d_docs/source/applying_special_fx.rst

     - It is **orange** when a key value is defined for the parameter at the current frame.

-    - It is **pale yellow** if the parameter is animated but no key value is defined at the current frame.
+    - It is **dull brown** if the parameter is animated but no key value is defined at the current frame.

-    - It is **yellow** if you changed the parameter value and the current frame does not have a key for the parameter.
+    - It is **dull yellow with a circle in center** if you changed the parameter value and the current frame does not have a key for the parameter.

 Frames and keyframes can be navigated by using the related buttons in the bottom bar of the panel.
 The **Next Key** (|next_key|) and **Previous Key** buttons (|prevkey|) are available only if more than one keyframe is defined.